codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 Loading from Specified Namespace
 ================================

-Helpers can be loaded from directories outside of **app/Helpers** and **system/Helpers**, as long as that path can be found in defined namespaces.
+By default, CodeIgniter will search for the helper files in all defined namespaces and load all found files.

-You would prefix the name of the Helper with the namespace that it can be located in.
+If you want to load only a helper in a specific namespace, prefix the name of the helper with the namespace that it can be located in.
 Within that namespaced directory, the loader expects it to live within a sub-directory named **Helpers**.
 An example will help understand this.

 For this example, assume that we have grouped together all of our Blog-related code into its own namespace, ``Example\Blog``.
 The files exist on our server at